The top court in America, the US Supreme Court, has ruled President Donald Trump's travel ban can go into full effect.

 One of the original criticisms of the ban was that the countries on it were majority-Muslim countries, so it was being called a "Muslim ban".

-North Korea and Venezuela, which have just been added, are not majority-Muslim.
-We will have to wait to see what will happen in the coming months.
+North Korea and Venezuela, which have now been added, are not majority-Muslim.